WasabiMushyPeas/E28-Turbo/README.md

 LS D585 coil packs are a good choice for this build.

+> [!NOTE]
+> You can pull this coil packs from a chevy V8s from 1999 and up.
+> The wires that are on the coil pack stock will work on this build.
+However the heat sleeve need to be removed.

 > [!CAUTION]
 > If you over dwell the coils they can fire off randomly the dwell needs to be below 3.5ms